Team Portrait : The Breakdown

 start-up-corporate-group-portrait-industrial-north-sydney

-A strong team deserves a portrait that does more than just show who they are, it should say something about them.
+A strong team portrait should do more than just show who they are, it should say something about them.

-Thoughtful composition, setting, and posing can elevate a corporate image beyond the standard, cookie-cutter corporate group shot.
+Thoughtful composition, a well considered setting, posing and lighting can elevate a corporate image beyond the cookie-cutter group shot.

-Here’s a breakdown of the key elements we considered when crafting this Team Hero Shot for our Sydney-based client.
+As one of our highest mentioned and storyboarded team portraits, we felt we’d provide a breakdown of the key elements we considered when crafting this Team Hero Shot

 The industrial backdrop immediately sets this image apart from typical team photos.